 This story is so compassionate and profound!
 It reminds me that whenever I can see everything as God, I just relax.
 In this way I can live deeply connected to God in my own heart whatever I am doing and wherever I am, no matter what happens.

-a Siddha Yogi from Clifton Hill, Australia
+Clifton Hill, Australia

 This story inspires me to be like "baked" Namdev and realize that there is nowhere Shiva's love is not acting.
 Even in the challenging situations I cannot understand, the Guru's grace is ever-present.